robertohuertasm/figma-asset-downloader/docs/home.md

 ## Image optimization

 [Figma](https://www.figma.com/) export API does not optimize the images.
 That's why this tool has also the ability to optimize `jpeg` and `png` formats.

 You just have to use the `--opt-jpg-level` and `--opt-png-level` options.

 Bear in mind that if you choose to optimize the images, the process will take a little bit more time than usual.

+Note that there's another argument called `--opt-only-on-validation` that will execute optimization only when using the `validate-manifest` subcommand.
+This may be very useful in case you only want to optimize the recently added assets and forget about the existing ones, specially if you're using `git`.

+Take into account that if this flag is set to `true` in your `fad.toml`, the optimization won't take place during the importing process.

 ## Import validation